 Where to Stay

-The most compelling hotel stay in Monopoli — a boutique hotel built into the ancient coastal fortress walls, with stone-vaulted rooms of extraordinary character, a rooftop pool with sweeping Adriatic views, and immediate access to both the old town streets and the harbor below.
-Contemporary design elements sit comfortably within the centuries-old stone architecture, and the result is one of Puglia's most memorable and distinctive places to sleep.
-Best for couples and design-aware travelers who want history, atmosphere, and sea views in perfect equilibrium.
+The most compelling hotel stay in Monopoli, a boutique hotel built into the ancient coastal fortress walls, with stone-vaulted rooms of extraordinary character, a rooftop pool with sweeping Adriatic views, and immediate access to both the old town streets and the harbor below.

 Book Don Ferrante

-Set directly on the water south of Monopoli's center, La Peschiera is a luxury boutique retreat of extraordinary intimacy — seawater pools carved into the rocks, terrace rooms hanging above the Adriatic, and the particular quietness of a property with very few rooms that feels more like a private house than a hotel.
+Set directly on the water south of Monopoli's center, La Peschiera is a luxury boutique retreat of extraordinary intimacy, seawater pools carved into the rocks, terrace rooms hanging above the Adriatic.
 The seafood restaurant is genuinely excellent.
-The ideal choice for a deeply romantic stay where the sound you fall asleep to is waves against limestone.

 Book La Peschiera